camalot/mkdocs-test/docs/java/packwiz/index.md

 packwiz modpack defitions are processed before other mod definitions (`MODPACK`, `MODS`, etc.) to allow for additional processing/overrides you may want to perform (in case of mods not available via Modrinth/CurseForge, or you do not maintain the pack).

+!!! note

-> packwiz is pre-configured to only download server mods.
+    packwiz is pre-configured to only download server mods.
 If client-side mods are downloaded and cause issues, check your pack.toml configuration, and make sure any client-only mods are not set to `"both"`, but rather `"client"` for the side configuration item.